leeBigCommerce/react-state/README.md

 The above examples all use a very simple example of state.
 It could be fairly argued that they are more concerned with _how_ that state is passed around, rather than how it is implemented.

 Though only a little more complex, the following are a few example implementations of the classic 'counter' example used by most libraries and tutorials.
-N.B. the Redux example makes it look like such a poor fit that either the implementation is poor or the requirements are not complex enough to justify using it.

 ### Requirements

 1. Multiple component needs to keep track of a singular counter value
 2. They also need to be able to increment and decrement that counter value by any given number

+As we don't want to leak implementation details everywhere, they'll all end up with the simplest possible API:`{ count, increment, decrement } = useCounter()`.
+This will allow us to look "under the hood" of these implementations to compare and contrast/

 ---

 ## 1. Custom Hook Counter

-- Super minimal, readable API: `{ count, increment, decrement } = useCounter()`
-- Very similar Provider/hook pattern as used in `src/DeeplyNestedComponents`
+- _Implementation complete_
+- _Commentary coming soon_

 ### Example